thinks/mtg_sideboard_map/README.md

 # Magic the Gathering (MtG) Sideboard Map
 This repository contains a python script able to generate `.tex` and `.pdf` files from a decklist and its sideboard guide in `.json` format.
 The goals are to generate an easily printable document for players and to enable content creators to be able to deliver fine-tuned decklists rather than spending large amounts of time on formatting.
-A brief example demonstrating how it works is given below.
+A brief example demonstrating how it works is given below, followed by a description of the input format.

 All code in this repository is released under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).

 ## Example
 The snippet below shows how to clone the repository and the use the included python script to generate a sideboarding document in `.pdf` format for an example deck included in this repository.
+Ready-made results can be found in the [example folder](https://github.com/thinks/mtg_sideboard_map/tree/master/example).

 ```bash
 $ git clone https://github.com/thinks/mtg_sideboard_map.git